-Salli Slaughter is from Arizona and graduated from Arizona State University with a BS in Studio Art and studied for an MA in humanities.
-She has worked in public affairs, as an administrative officer, a negotiator in legal cases and businesses, and in her favorite capacity as a designer and communicator.
-She served on the board of directors of Willamette Writers for over eight years, and was Willamette Writers Conference Chair for three years.
+from Arizona, a graduate of Arizona State University (BS in Studio Art and studied for an MA in Humanities).
+She’s worked in retail management, catering, public affairs, as an appeals officer, a film grip, a negotiator in legal cases and businesses, and in her favorite capacity as a designer and communicator.
+She served on the board of directors of Willamette Writers for nearly ten years, and was Willamette Writers Conference Chair for three years.
 She currently writes and designs successful web sites and publications. firstname.lastname@example.org

-George Mason was raised in the San Francisco Bay Area and is a graduate of San Francisco State University where he studied psychology, world literature and education.
-He has taught writing, language arts, and public communications in elementary schools, jails and colleges, and written and published books and numerous articles.
-After a year’s sabbatical living in Greece and writing the Great American paragraph, George returned to California and met the light of his life, Salli.
-They married and moved to Alaska where they raised two remarkable daughters, two amazing wolves, and began new careers and lives. email@example.com
+raised in the San Francisco Bay Area and a graduate of San Francisco State University (Psychology, World Literature and Education).
+He’s taught writing, language arts, and public communications in elementary schools, jails and colleges, workshops, and written and published books and numerous articles.
+After a year’s sabbatical living in Greece and writing the Great American paragraph, he returned to California and met the light of his life, Salli.
+They married and moved to Alaska where they raised two remarkable daughters, two amazing wolves, and he began a new career in public relations, where he has been awarded high highest honors in the profession, including two Silver Anvil Commendations and a Silver Anvil. email@example.com

-In 1996, the Mason-Slaughter clan launched on a one-year, around-the-world adventure that they documented on one of the earliest travel web sites, Worldhop.com.
-The World Wide Web History Project credits them with being one of the first bloggers – two full years before blogging became a rage – and creating a web site that was featured (to list but a few) in the New York Times, The Times of London, on public radio and national television programs, and for years was the Lonely Planet’s featured family travel web site.
+in 1996, George, Salli and their daughters journeyed on a one-year, around-the-world adventure they documented on one of the earliest travel web sites, Worldhop.com.
+The World Wide Web History Project credits them with being one of the first bloggers – two full years before blogging became a rage – and creating a web site that was featured (to list but a few) in the New York Times, The Times of London, on public radio and national television programs, and was the Lonely Planet’s featured family travel website.

 "Either write something worth reading, or do something worth writing."
 Ben Franklin